Gifts for Caregivers

-With the holidays quickly approaching, I have been asked by clients and family members alike what the best gifts for caregivers are this season.
-After some reflection about all the things caregivers do for the people they are taking care of, I made a few adjustments to my answer.
+With the holidays quickly approaching, I have been asked by clients and family members alike about the best gifts for caregivers.
+After some reflection about all the things caregivers do for their clients, I’ve come up with some great options.

 I think of these caregivers as the folks who work for in-home care, home health, and hospice companies.
 They may also be private caregivers who work for themselves or through a caregiver referral agency.
-If they work for a private company, do check on company policies for gift-giving.
+If they work for a private company, do check on company policies for gift-giving, as there could be conflicts of interest.

 - Movie tickets